 Just by looking at their name, you can be assured of their commitment to trigger a long-lasting change in behavior in the watch industry, which is often too centered on tradition and mere status.
 This sustainable watch brand stands for ‘Transforming the Industry of Watches‘.

 - Materials: Have you heard of Humanium?
 Triwa offers a collection of watches made from the metal extracted from destructed illegal firearms.
 There are millions of illegal guns in the world: every year, 500,000 people in the world are killed as a result.
 Their flagship – Humanium Metal Watch – is now part of the UN’s exhibition of disarmament.
 Also worth mentioning is the option to choose between organically tanned leather (chrome-free and based on vegetable tanning, made in Sweden) or recycled pet nylon straps.

 - Packaging: Their watch boxes are 100% recyclable, made from recycled paper.
 Moreover they come in a box with a certificate of authenticity.

-- CSR: This eco friendly watch through its material donates 15% of their profit back to conflict-torn societies.
+- Environmental & Social Practices: This eco friendly watch through its material donates 15% of their profit back to conflict-torn societies.
 How?
 By supporting their local violence programs crusading for violence prevention.
 That number is quite impressive, as most brands we have reviewed traditionally dedicate between 1 to 5%.
 All in all, considering the use of Humanium as recycled material for their watches, the brand takes an active part towards more peace in the world.

 - Manufacturing: Since the launch of the brand in 2007, from the design to the actual product development, everything is done in their Stockholm-based studio.
 As for the Humanium metal, they have worked with IM Sweden in El Salvador since 2006, thus allowing over 4,500 illegal weapons to be melted down and repurposed for better use.